Tabrez-dev/Error-Detection-and-Correction-using-hamming-code-in-verilog-HDL/README.md

 1. Compile your Verilog files.
 2. Run the simulation.
-3. Check the waveform results to verify the functionality.
+3. Check the output comments to verify the functionality.

 ## File Structure